 - Building work of over £100,000 in value that your business undertook for itself

-You must also register straight away if you expect the value of your non-exempt turnover to exceed the £85,000 in the next 30 days alone, with the 30 day period again applying on a rolling basis.
-While it’s unlikely to happen for most businesses, you might be affected if you agree a particularly large single contract with a customer.
+You must also register if you expect the value of your non-exempt turnover to exceed the £85,000 in the next 30 days, with the 30 day period again applying on a rolling basis.
+You need to register by the end of the 30 day period, but the registration is effective at the start of it – when you first formed the expectation that your business would exceed the VAT threshold.

 DEF Building Supplies Ltd sell a range of building materials.
 Typically, their monthly turnover is only £5,000, so their annual sales are around £60,000.
 On a rolling annual basis, sales have never exceeded the VAT registration threshold so there’s been no need to register.